-Climate plays a role in the lifespan of your windows.
+Another reason to replace windows is the climate, which can impact the lifespan of your windows.
 Over time, the elements leave their mark and cause wear.
 Other times, the weather works quicker.

 Storm damage to your windows can leave you in a pinch.
 Depending on the severity of the damage and where the window was broken, you may not be able to salvage your windows with repairs.
 In those cases, your comfort may hinge on you making a speedy decision and installing new windows.

 Window technologies and designs have changed.
 What passed for energy efficiency when your current windows were installed may not meet today’s standards.
 Also, installation or operation issues could be sapping the energy savings you initially expected in your windows.

 Upgrading to new energy efficient windows certified by ENERGY STAR® can save you on average $101 to $538 a year when replacing single-pane windows.2 In addition to the extra cash, you’ll get extra comfort.
 Energy efficient windows can help your home stay cool in the heat and warm in the cold.

 There are a number of windows in your home.
 Unless they’re original to the construction, they may not all be the same age.
 Homeowners often replace windows one or two at a time on an as needed basis.
 That can leave your home with a hodge-podge of styles, materials, and looks.

 You might be facing a similar decision: replacing one or two problem windows or every single one.
 Opting for a whole-home window replacement gives you the chance to match the window styles and designs throughout your home, or come up with a more thoughtful mix of complementary windows.